grantj-re3/BadLieGolf/people/Links_KevinHwangJr.md

    - Aim: To get the left/lead knuckles to point more towards the ground without hooking the ball
    - [1m07s] 1: Supinated release: Lead hand phone drill
    - [2m23s] 2a: At about P8: Clubhead remains outside the hands | Clubhead and glove logo point towards the ground
-   - [3m19s] 2b: Lead elbow should point towards the target
+   - [3m19s] 2b: When shoulders are square?
+(P1 & P6): Lead elbow should point towards the target
    - [4m11s] 3: Need the correct sequence, i.e. a delayed/late hit (avoid a "hit impulse" early in the downswing)

 1. [How to create effortless power in the golf swing and gain distance along the way! (video) | 2024](https://www.youtube.com/watch?v=pJ6XV4Nbwkk)